flexera-public/policy_templates/cost/aws/savings_realized/README.md

 - This policy supports a view of savings realized from AWS Compute Reserved Instances, Savings Plans and Spot Instances
 - This policy supports a view of savings realized for a list of specific billing centers or for the entire Organization.
-- This policy categorizes savings by purchase option and uses [savings metric](https://docs.flexera.com/flexera/EN/Optima/TabularView.htm#tabularview_2609086307_1192596) to derive total savings realized.
+- This policy uses [savings metric](https://docs.flexera.com/flexera/EN/Optima/TabularView.htm#tabularview_3352643092_1192596) calculated as difference between list price and cost.
-- This policy produces a bar chart showing savings realized vs. total actual spend for the period of historical months specified.
+- This policy produces a bar chart showing savings realized categorized by purchase option vs. total actual spend for the period of historical months specified.

 ### Input Parameters